Characterizing Therapist's Speaking Style in Relation to Empathy in Psychotherapy: Psychotherapy speech database

 \subsection{Turn-level speech-text alignment}

-The speech data of each speaker needs to be extracted in each recording for analysis.
+The speech data of each speaker in a session needs to be extracted for analysis.
 However, there is no time stamp information of therapist and client speech in these recordings.
 With speaker-turn-based transcription available, it is feasible to find the beginning and ending time of all speaker turns over a 50-minute long recording.

 Inspired by \cite{moreno1998recursive}, an automatic system for turn-level speech-text alignment is developed.
 Figure \ref{fig:aligner} shows the block diagram of the alignment process.
 Given a long recording of psychotherapy session and its text transcription, automatic turn-level speech-text alignment is performed in the following steps.